ObiyaDev/obiya/packages/snap/README.md

 - **Cognitive Overhead:** Context-switching across frameworks
 - **Redundant Boilerplate:** Duplicated logic and complex code-sharing

+_This siloed landscape demands a unified system._

 ---

-## ✅ The Unified Runtime: One System for All Backend Concerns
+## ✅ The Unified System

-Motia solves this fragmentation by unifying your backend into a single system.
-It brings everything—APIs, background jobs, queues, and AI agents into a single coherent model with shared state, logging, observability, and deployment.
+Motia's unified approach solves this fragmentation by putting together your entire backend into a single system.
+It combines APIs, background jobs, queues, and AI agents in a single model with shared state and integrated observability.

-Motia is not another queue or AI wrapper.
-It's a unified backend system where APIs, background jobs, scheduled tasks, and AI agents all live together as Steps in a single runtime:
+Unlike traditional services, Motia creates a unified runtime where APIs, background jobs, scheduled tasks, and AI agents all exist as interconnected multi-lingual Steps within one cohesive framework.

 | Runtime Layer           | Motia's Approach                                               |
 | ----------------------- | -------------------------------------------------------------- |